-Pop art “… was done to the people.
+We review Pop Art in Art and Simple Reality, Volume 1, Chapter 11.
+But we mention it here in relation to this chapter on Television with this quote: “It was done to the people.
 It grew by analogy to what it admired, advertising and the media through which advertisements were replicated.
 And it grew dandyistically, casting itself in the role of the detached, amused, lenient, but inflexibly ironic spectator at the vast theatre of desire and illusion which the mass media of the twentieth century had erected.
-By far the most powerful of these was television [emphasis added].”
+By far the most powerful of these was television.”[i]

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a more in-depth discussion in printed books by Roy Charles Henry.